apache/beam-site/use/mobile-gaming-example.md

 ## LeaderBoard: Streaming Processing with Real-Time Game Data

-One way we can help address the latency issue present in the `UserScore` and `HourlyTeamScore` pipelines is by reading the score data from a streaming source.
-The `LeaderBoard` pipeline introduces streaming processing by reading the game score data from [Google Cloud Pub/Sub](https://cloud.google.com/pubsub/), rather than from a file on the game server.
+One way we can help address the latency issue present in the `UserScore` and `HourlyTeamScore` pipelines is by reading the score data from an unbounded source.
+The `LeaderBoard` pipeline introduces streaming processing by reading the game score data from an unbounded source that produces an infinite amount of data, rather than from a file on the game server.

-> **Note:** For the `LeaderBoard` pipeline to use Pub/Sub as an input source, the game server would need to actively publish the score data to Pub/Sub as it arrives, rather than simply logging it and writing it to a file.

 The `LeaderBoard` pipeline also demonstrates how to process game score data with respect to both _processing time_ and _event time_. `LeaderBoard` outputs data about both individual user scores and about team scores, each with respect to a different time frame.

-Because the `LeaderBoard` pipeline reads the game data from a streaming source as that data is generated, you can think of the pipeline as an ongoing job running concurrently with the game process. `LeaderBoard` can thus provide low-latency insights into how users are playing the game at any given moment—useful if, for example, we want to provide a live web-based scoreboard so that users can track their progress against other users as they play.
+Because the `LeaderBoard` pipeline reads the game data from an unbounded source as that data is generated, you can think of the pipeline as an ongoing job running concurrently with the game process. `LeaderBoard` can thus provide low-latency insights into how users are playing the game at any given moment—useful if, for example, we want to provide a live web-based scoreboard so that users can track their progress against other users as they play.

-> **Note:** See [LeaderBoard on GitHub](https://github.com/apache/incubator-beam/blob/ee6ad2fe416cd499aa1b6e2a51aa64da0805cc5c/examples/java8/src/main/java/org/apache/beam/examples/complete/game/LeaderBoard.java) for the complete example pipeline program.
+> **Note:** See [LeaderBoard on GitHub](https://github.com/apache/incubator-beam/blob/master/examples/java8/src/main/java/org/apache/beam/examples/complete/game/LeaderBoard.java) for the complete example pipeline program.

 ### What Does LeaderBoard Do?

-The `LeaderBoard` pipeline reads game data published to Pub/Sub in near real-time, and uses that data to perform two separate processing tasks:
+The `LeaderBoard` pipeline reads game data published to an unbounded source that produces an infinite amount of data in near real-time, and uses that data to perform two separate processing tasks:

 * `LeaderBoard` calculates the total score for every unique user and publishes speculative results for every ten minutes of _processing time_.
 That is, every ten minutes, the pipeline outputs the total score per user that the pipeline has processed to date.
 This calculation provides a running "leader board" in close to real time, regardless of when the actual game events were generated.